gradient100/Capstone/README.md

-# Capstone Project: Programming a Real Self-Driving Car
+# Capstone Project | Programming a Real Self-Driving Car

 ### Team: The Slow and the Cautious